To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.

 Absolute beginners and pros alike will appreciate Martha’s wire-wrapped ring design.
 No soldering required!
 The whole thing is held together by cleverly placed wire twists and turns and takes advantage of wire tension.
 “I designed this ring to go with a two-toned bracelet I made,” Martha said.
 “Notice how you can finish the ring two different ways–clean and modern, or swirly and romantic.
 Take your pick, or make one of each to suit your mood!”

-How to Make Rings from Solder
+How to Make Rings and Solder Perfect Seams

 Stacking Ring Trio By Lexi Erickson

 These three silver band stacked rings are the perfect segue for jewelry makers who are new to soldering and want to make rings.
-You’ll master the fine points of ring making in this project, including how to cut precisely straight so that your wire ends match up perfectly for soldering, how to complete a simple solder join, how to reshape your ring so it’s round again, and finally how to texture multiple simple bands into a finger full of unique stacked rings.
+You’ll master the fine points of ring making in this project, including how to cut precisely straight so that your wire ends match up perfectly for soldering, how to complete a simple solder join, how to reshape your ring so it’s round, and finally how to texture multiple simple bands into a finger full of unique stacked rings.

 DIY Ring Stack